-Ong has worked on many short films and features using his various musical gifts; some of his own projects include McDonald's USA latest Hamburglar Ad Campaign (2015), a Nickleodeon USA web series pilot, and numerous short films with continued festival runs, such as Dinner With Ana (2014) and Somebody (2012).
+Ong has worked on many short films and features using his various musical gifts; some of his own projects include McDonald's USA latest Hamburglar Ad Campaign (2015), a Nickleodeon USA web series pilot, and the Alaskan Feature Film Moose.

 In addition to that, Ong is an experienced performer and sight-reader on the Guitar (Electric and Acoustic), having performed with numerous artists such as JoJo, Anthony Evans Jr., Guy Sebastian, Michael McDonald, Terri Lyne Carrington, Jorge Drexler amongst many others.

 If you wish to hear a more extensive variety of music, please head over to my Soundcloud Page.

 Should you have any interest in licensing my music, or hiring me on your next project/film, please contact me via email and I'll get back to you shortly.